jes/notes/softwareideas.md

 and then lets me measure lengths and angles, and, *importantly*, draws the measurements on top of the image in a way that makes it convenient for me to show the measurements.
 For example with red lines and red numbers like in the examples above.

+## Moodboard

+Something that lets me stick in images that I want to keep in my mind, crop them, scale them, and lay them out in a sensible way.
+I don't want to have to manually do the layout, but I want to be able to manually tweak the layout.
+I think Pinterest sort of does this, but I'm not interested in proprietary software or data silos.